 - 4.A.
 The playing field is a rectangular area and should be essentially flat, free of obstructions and afford reasonable player safety.
 Well trimmed grass is the recommended surface and all lines should be marked. - 4.B.
 The standard field of play has dimensions as shown on the accompanying diagram (see Appendix A). - 4.C.
 The playing field is bounded by four perimeter lines: two (2) sidelines along the length and two (2) backlines along the width.
 The perimeter lines are not part of the playing field. - 4.D.
 The playing field also includes two (2) goal lines parallel to the backlines.
 The two (2) areas bounded by each backline, the sidelines, and the nearest goal line are the end zones. - 4.E.
 The central zone is the playing field excluding the end zones. [[Central zone was previously referred to as the playing field proper in previous editions of the rules.]] - 4.F.
 The goal lines separate the central zone from the end zones and are part of the central zone. - 4.G.
 Brick marks are located in the central zone a set distance from each goal line and midway between the sidelines.
 Reverse brick marks are located in each end zone midway between the goal line and backline and midway between the sidelines.
 A midfield mark is located midway between the goal lines and midway between the sidelines. - 4.H.
-The corners of the central zone and the end zones are marked by brightly colored, flexible cones or pylons. - 4.H.1.
-Cones, pylons, or other boundary markers are not considered part of the ground or the out-of-bounds area.
-A disc or player does not contact the ground and does not change in- or out-of-bounds status solely as a result of contacting such a marker. [[However, if a disc traveling toward the ground bounces upwards as if it struck the ground, it is treated as having actually contacted the ground, whether it struck the ground itself or a portion of a boundary marker in contact with the ground.
-Similarly, when a player steps or lands on top of a cone or boundary marker, the player will be treated as having contacted the ground; the presence of the object pressed between the player and the ground will not prevent a change of in-bounds or out-of-bounds status.]] - 4.I.
+The corners of the central zone and the end zones are marked by brightly colored, flexible cones or pylons. - 4.I.
 It is recommended that the following additional lines are also established. - 4.I.1.
 The equipment line surrounds the playing field.
 Spectators and gear should remain behind this line to keep the perimeter safe and clear during play.